pydanny/daniel.feldroy.com/posts/2024-pycon-lithuania.md

   - sprint
 time_to_read: 1
 title: Keynote at PyCon Lithuania 2024
-description: My key note and the first return to the homeland of Lithuania in over 100 years.
+description: My keynote and the first return to the homeland of Lithuania in over 100 years.
 type: post
 ---